 Prior to Norwest, Jeff served as President, COO and board member of DoveBid, Inc., a privately held business auction firm, which expanded during his tenure via internal growth and acquisition from a $10M revenue run rate to a $120M revenue run rate with 400 employees.

-From 1990 to 1999, Jeff was co-founder, President, CEO and Board member of Edify Corporation, a venture backed enterprise software company focused on voice and internet e-commerce platforms and applications.
+From 1990 to 1999, Jeff was co-founder and CEO of Edify Corporation (Nasdaq: EDFY), a venture-backed enterprise software company focused on voice and internet e-commerce platforms and applications.
 Jeff was responsible for all strategic and operational activities at Edify as the company went from start-up in 1990 to $80M in revenue and 400 employees.
-Edify held its IPO in 1996 and was sold to S1 Corporation in 1999.
+Edify held its IPO in 1996 and was acquired by S1 Corporation in 1999.

-Previously, Jeff worked at ROLM Corporation, IBM and Siemens in marketing and general management.
-Jeff led the marketing for the voice messaging division within ROLM, which grew from startup to $50M in revenue.
+Prior to Edify, Jeff worked at ROLM Corporation, owned by IBM and Siemens, in marketing and general management.
+Jeff led the marketing team for the voice messaging division within ROLM, which grew from startup to $50M in revenue.

 Jeff holds an MBA from Stanford Graduate School of Business, where he was an Arjay Miller Scholar, and a BA in History, summa cum laude, from Dartmouth College.